-Larry Elmen founded Elmen Law Firm in 2016 to provide individuals personal legal representation in matters involving Federal criminal law, New York criminal law, divorce, family court matters, divorce mediation services, and other select areas of trial and litigation services.Request Consultation
+Larry Elmen founded Elmen Law Firm in 2016 to provide individuals the personal legal representation they deserve in matters involving Federal criminal charges , New York criminal charges, divorce, family court matters, , Surrogate Court litigation, Real Property litigation, and other select areas of trial and litigation services.Book Consultation

-For the past 24 years, Larry’s legal career was dedicated to standing up for fairness and justice.
-Since 2006, Larry focused his legal practice on protecting and defending individuals most in need of a strong advocate in Federal criminal cases, State criminal cases, divorce matters, family court disputes, as well as defending people accused of serious crimes in Federal and New York State Courts.
+For the past 26 years, Larry dedicated his legal career to standing up for fairness and justice.
+Since 2006, Larry focused his legal advocacy on protecting and defending individuals most in need of a strong advocate in Federal criminal cases, State criminal cases, divorce matters, family court disputes, as well as defending people’s rights in Surrogate Court and real property disputes. throughout the State of New York.

-As a Captain with the 82nd Airborne Division in Fort Bragg, North Carolina, Larry served as a member of the Judge Advocate General’s Corps and won over twenty criminal trials as a prosecutor involving homicide, larceny, assault, and drug crimes.
+As a Captain with the 82nd Airborne Division in Fort Bragg, North Carolina, Larry served as a member of the Judge Advocate General’s Corps and won over twenty criminal trials as a prosecutor involving homicide, gang violence, larceny, aggravated assault, and drug crimes.

-Larry’s career continued in New York City as an Assistant District Attorney for the Manhattan District Attorney’s Office where he investigated and prosecuted New York’s most serious felony drug crimes and conspiracies.
-He handled hundreds of drug felony cases and won felony convictions at every jury trial and successfully handled dozens of evidence suppression hearings.
+Larry’s career as a trial attorney continued in New York City as an Assistant District Attorney for the Manhattan District Attorney’s Office.
+He investigated and prosecuted New York’s most serious felony drug crimes and conspiracies and was personally responsible for hundreds of drug felony cases.
+Larry won felony convictions at every jury trial and successfully handled dozens of evidence suppression hearings.

 - A full acquittal, after a six-week Federal jury trial, for a Mohawk charged with managing and operating a 55,000 square foot gambling facility on the St. Regis Mohawk Reservation.
 United States v.
 William Roger Jock.

-- A successful criminal appeal to Second Circuit Court of Appeals protecting a client’s right to request legal counsel prior to arrest.
+- A successful criminal appeal to Second Circuit Court of Appeals protecting a client’s Sixth Amendment right to counsel under the Federal Constitution.
 United States v.
 Tayfun Okatan.

-- The dismissal of all Federal criminal charges against a Miami, Florida resident arrested by United States Border Patrol following a four-day Federal criminal suppression hearing in which Federal Judge suppressed from evidence defendant’s entire post-arrest interview, and evidence seized during the warrantless search of defendant’s cell phone by Border Patrol agents.
+- The dismissal of all Federal criminal charges against a Miami, Florida resident arrested by United States Border Patrol officers following a four-day Federal criminal suppression hearing which resulted in the Federal Court suppressing from evidence defendant’s entire post-arrest confession, as well as all evidence seized during the warrantless search of defendant’s cell phone by Federal agents.
 U.S. v.
 D. Alvarez.

 Larry is a member of the New York State Council on Divorce Mediation and completed forty hours of specialized training in divorce mediation to assist couples reach negotiated separation agreements and to avoid the high costs and acrimony of divorce litigation and trials.

-Larry shares his experience and faith in God with his community as an active member of the Queensbury United Methodist Church and has served as the past chairperson for the Church Council, a Church Trustee, and a Sunday School teacher.
+Larry shares his experience and faith in God with his community through his volunteer activities.
+Larry served with the Queensbury United Methodist Church as a past chairperson for the Church Council, a Church Trustee, and a Sunday School teacher.
 He also served as a board member for Big Brothers Big Sisters for the Southern Adirondacks.
 Currently, Larry and his wife are certified foster parents in Warren County.